katholt/RedDog/README.txt

 V1.0        First Public Release of RedDog

 (Post-release)
-            reanalysis without mapping
+    add merging of bams for both pangenome and phylogenetic mapping reanalysis without mapping
-                (with/without a GenBank file,
+        with/without a GenBank file,
         restore of read sets removed by user, merging of prior runs,
-                recalculated/user-edited 'stats.txt' option)
+        recalculated/user-edited 'stats.txt' option
-            add merging of bams for both pangenome and phylogenetic mapping reanalysis without mapping - merging of bams further analysis options
+        merging of bams
+    further analysis options

 NOTE: with a workaround, some reanalysis without mapping IS possible.
 Email me for details (DE)